Build a Great Nest.js Blog: Full-Text Search for Posts

 setweight

 function allows you to assign different weights to text from different fields.
-Here, we've given the title ('A') a higher weight than the content ('B'), which means that in search results, articles with the keyword in the title will be ranked higher.
+Here, we set the weight of the title ('A') higher than the content ('B'), which means that in search results, articles with keywords in the title will be ranked higher.

-Next, create a trigger that automatically calls the function we just created every time a new post is inserted (INSERT
+Next, create a trigger that automatically calls the function created above every time a new article is inserted (INSERT

 ) or updated (UPDATE